MatteO-Matic/pandatvAPI/README.md

 Field  |Description
 ----|----
 cate   | Game category
-pageno   | Page number, pageno=1 will return first 10 and pageno=2 will return the next batch of 10. pagenum  | (?)
-20 in client.
+pageno   | Page number. eg. pageno=1 will return first 10 and pageno=2 will return the next batch of 10. pagenum  | (?)

 ```